googlecloudrobotics/core/README.md

 and feedback, but we are making no stability or support guarantees at this point in time.

-# Documentation
+## Documentation

-Documentation of the platform and related How-to guides can be found at: https://googlecloudrobotics.github.io/core/
+Documentation of the platform and related how-to guides can be found at: https://googlecloudrobotics.github.io/core/.
+The source code for this documentation is located in the `docs` folder.

-# Get Involved
+## Get Involved

 If you want to get involved, please refer to [CONTRIBUTING.md](CONTRIBUTING.md), reach out to [cloud-robotics-discuss@googlegroups.com](https://groups.google.com/forum/#!forum/cloud-robotics-discuss) or ask Stack Overflow questions with [#google-cloud-robotics](https://stackoverflow.com/questions/tagged/google-cloud-robotics).

-# Source Code
+## Source Code

 Most interesting bits are under `src`:

 * app_charts: contains kubernetes resources for the core platform and apps
-* bootstrap: provisioning for the cloud (terraform) and the robot (debian package)
+* bootstrap: provisioning for the cloud (terraform) and the robot (script)
 * go/: the code that goes into images referenced from `app_charts`

+External dependencies are managed through the `third_party` folder.

 The root directory contains a `deploy.sh` script for building and installing the software.
 More details on that are in the [building from sources](how-to/deploy-from-sources) guide.